 The Bioinformatics pathway, the Biophysics Graduate Program, Chemistry and Chemical Biology Graduate Program, and the Pharmaceutical Sciences and Pharmacogenomics Graduate Program (QBC) hold an annual joint retreat in Monterey, California.
 The retreat spans two days and focuses on faculty research talks and a poster session.
 The retreat is typically held in late autumn.
-Our next retreat takes place October 22-24, 2018.
+Our next retreat is tentatively scheduled for November 2021.

 Andrew Braisted Award Lectureship